Best advice for me this year

 Data you can't do anything about - what's the use?

-Lately I started to see a trend about how the patients is spread.
+Lately, I started to see a trend about how the patients are spread.
 Here’s a typical month.
-See how the Sundays is really bad (yeah, that’s the super low points).
+See how the Sundays are really bad (yeah, that’s the super low points).
 But there’s another trend here.
-The weeks keeps falling - I thought at least.
+The weeks keep falling - I thought at least.
 The Mondays are always best and the number of served patients gets lower and lower.

 What can we learn from that?